Table of Contents

 Compliance Audits and Investigations

-Auditing is a key aspect of compliance management for health care providers.
+Auditing is a key aspect of health care law compliance management for healthcare industry providers.
 This includes both conducting internal audits to assess compliance and defending against external audits conducted by the DEA, Medicare audit contractors, private insurers, and other entities.
 Suspected compliance violations can lead to state and federal investigations as well, and providers need experienced counsel to come out of these investigations unscathed.

 State and Federal Healthcare Fraud Defense

 In some cases, facing civil or criminal allegations is unavoidable.
 Most often, this is the case when healthcare professionals and providers fail to timely engage counsel during federal healthcare audits and investigations.
 But, providers can face charges under other circumstances as well—at both the state and federal levels—and sometimes prosecutors will be intent on pursuing charges based on mandates or other priorities.